System Curve and Pump Performance Curve

 Pump Performance Curve

-The pump characteristic is normally described graphically by the manufacturer as a pump performance curve.
-The pump curve describes the relation between flowrate and head for the actual pump.
-Other important information for proper pump selection is also included - efficiency curves, NPSHr curve, pump curves for several impeller diameters and different speeds, and power consumption.
+The pump characteristic is normally described graphically by the manufacturer as the pump performance curve.
+The pump performance curve describes the relation between the flowrate and the head for the actual pump.
+Other important information for a proper pump selection is also included - like efficiency curves, NPSHr curve, pump curves for several impeller diameters and different speeds, and power consumption.

 Increasing the impeller diameter or speed increases the head and flow rate capacity - and the pump curve moves upwards.